MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

   Showing both count historical and current counts in different views is done to indicate the email impact at the time of investigation and the current impact up until the time that remediation is run.

 - In the context of email, you might see a volume anomaly threat surface as part of the investigation.
-A volume anomaly indicates a spike in similar email messages around the investigation event time compared to earlier timeframes.
+A volume anomaly indicates a spike in similar email messages around the investigation event time compared to earlier time frames.
 A spike in email traffic together with certain characteristics (for example, subject and sender domain, body similarity, and sender IP) is typical of the start of email campaigns or attacks.
 However, bulk, spam, and legitimate email campaigns commonly share these characteristics.

-- Volume anomalies represent a potential threat, and accordingly could be less severe compared to malware or phish threats that are identified using anti-virus engines, detonation, or malicious reputation.
+- Volume anomalies represent a _potential_ threat, and could be less severe compared to malware or phishing threats that are identified using anti-virus engines, detonation, or malicious reputation.

 - You don't have to approve every action.
 If you don't agree with the recommended action or your organization doesn't choose certain types of actions, then you can choose to **Reject** the actions or simply ignore them and take no action.